-Found the perfect SuccessFactors contract but the timing just isn’t right?
+Found the perfect SuccessFactors and Workday contract but the timing just isn’t right?
 Don’t dismiss it right away.
 So many projects overrun, are postponed or fail to get off the ground on schedule, that it’s always worth negotiating a start date.
 With contract work, flexibility is expected both from consultant and hirer and both should be willing to compromise.
 Part of our job is to broker that compromise – talk to the recruiter first.
 We know our clients and some work to schedules set in stone but others know that a bit of free-styling gives them an advantage!
-If you’re a strong SuccessFactors professional you are in high demand and employers will often work around your commitments to secure top talent!
+If you’re a strong SuccessFactors and Workday professional you are in high demand and employers will often work around your commitments to secure top talent!

 Remuneration / benefits